-Mit Kenana area is located about 40 km North of Cairo [5] and it represents the eastern fringes of the Nile Delta, as shown in Figure 1-A. It occupies an area of 350 ha.
+Mit Kenana area is located about 40 km North of Cairo [5] and it represents the eastern fringes of the Nile Delta, as shown in Fig. 1.
+It occupies an area of 350 ha.
 The soils in the area consist of three layers.
 The hydraulic conductivity of the two upper layers is constant through the area with a value of 3 m/day.
 The third layer is considered impermeable layer as it has a hydraulic conductivity less than one tenth of that of the second layer.
-The area is divided into sectors according to the depth to the impermeable layer (D_i), as shown in Figure 1-B that illustrates also the boundaries of the area.
+The area has different depths to the impermeable layer (D_i).[DMO2]